sassoftware/saspy/saspy/doc/source/configuration.rst

         2) SAS_config_options
         3) Configuration Definitions

-In reverse order, the Configuration Definitions Python Dictionaries are where you configure each connection to a type of SAS session.
+In reverse order, the Configuration Definitions are Python Dictionaries are you configure each connection to a type of SAS session.
 SAS_config_options only has one option so far, which restricts (or allows) the end users ability to override settings in the Configuration Definitions using SASsession().
 SAS_config_names is the list of Configuration Definition names, which are available to be used; chosen by an end user at connection time.
 Configuration Definitions not listed in SAS_config_names are simply inaccessible.
-You can define all kinds of connections in the file, but not have them availabe by not havging their names in the list.
+You can define all kinds of Configuration Definitions in the file, but not have them availabe by simply not havging their names in the list.

 STDIO
 =====
 The original access method for SASPy is STDIO.
-This works with Unix only, because PC SAS does not support line mode connections.
+This works with Unix only, because PC SAS does not support line mode style connections (via stdin, stdout, stderr).
 This is for a local connection to SAS which is installed on the same Unix server.
 There are only two keys for this Configuration Definition Dictionary: